 Coastal Wildlife and/or Conservation Areas: Spar Island and Monast Island are environmentally fragile areas as established on November 22, 1971.
 These islands are covered by Spartina grass species and are surrounded by important shellfishing waters and a winter flounder spawning area.
 Other environmentally fragile areas include Gould's Island, Jack's Island, Sapowet Marsh, and the Sapowet Wildlife Management Area.
-The Town of Tiverton recognizes the importance of protecting ecologically fragile and conservation areas. include the Sapowet Marsh Restoration Biological Habitats: While there are currently no known eelgrass beds in Tiverton, a test transplant conducted by Save the Bay in 2001 at Fogland Point was initially very successful.
+The Town of Tiverton recognizes the importance of protecting ecologically fragile and conservation areas.
+In 2022, Save the Bay commenced a marsh restoration project in Sapowet Marsh, part of its marsh migration facilitation program.

+Biological Habitats: While there are currently no known eelgrass beds in Tiverton, a test transplant conducted by Save the Bay in 2001 at Fogland Point was initially very successful.
 However follow-up transplanting between 2002 - 2004 failed to produce self-sustaining eelgrass beds.
-Nonetheless, Save the Bay's report "Eelgrass Restoration Site Description and results 2002-2008" states that water quality monitoring will continue at Fogland Point in an attempt to determine why transplanting did not succeed.
+Nonetheless, Save the Bay's report "Eelgrass Restoration Site Description and Results 2002-2008" states that water quality monitoring will continue at Fogland Point in an attempt to determine why transplanting did not succeed.
 The report also states that Save the Bay will continue to test transplants in the Sakonnet River with the goal of identifying sites where large-scale transplants may be successful.
-5. Intertidal flats are located in the southeast corner of Nannaquaket Pond, southeast corner of Winnesmet, Sapowet Creek, Sapowet Point, north side of Fogland Point, and southeast High Hill Point.
-(See Appendix x)